Facebook Pixel A Complete Guide to Giving Your Kid Their First Phone

 Limit screen time.
 Too much screen time isn't good for anyone, especially not your kid.
 Create a healthy digital routine and limit your kid's daily screen time.
 Ohana includes science-based screen time recommendations based on your kid's age.

 Block inappropriate content.
-There are plenty of apps and websites your kid shouldn’t be exposed to.
+There are plenty of apps and websites your kid shouldn't be exposed to.
 Ohana automatically blocks hundreds of websites that contain profanity or explicit content.
-You can also block individual apps and websites - or prevent your kid from downloading age-inappropriate apps.
+You can also auto-block individual apps and websites - or prevent your kid from downloading age-inappropriate apps.

 Get reports on your kid's phone usage.
 Try to better understand your kid's online behavior.
 What apps and websites do they use most often?
 If you find that your kid is spending too much time playing a mindless game, try to gradually incorporate more useful and educational apps.
 Make the most of your kid's screen time.